sol-vin/xet/README.md

    - An all purpose client for interacting with camera/dvr servers
  - Server
    - An all purpose server which impersonates a camera/dvr
- - MITM
-   - Listens for client connections and tries to get between them and the camera/dvr server.

  - Fuzzing
    - Fuzzs commands and their fields
  - Brute Force